meltyourface/blank/posts/Physical-experiments/Occult-Experiments-for-Understanding-Energy-and-Symbolism/index.md

 3. Focus your intent on channeling energy through the pendulum to make it move following the spiral without physically moving the pendulum.
 4. Observe the pendulum movement and energy flow.

-Expected Outcome: An improved comprehension of how energy can be guided, and by extension, how personal intent influences energy flow.
+**Expected Outcome**: An improved comprehension of how energy can be guided, and by extension, how personal intent influences energy flow.

-Esoteric Principles Demonstrated: Energy manipulation, intent, and visualization
+**Esoteric Principles Demonstrated**: Energy manipulation, intent, and visualization

 Experiment 3: Sympathetic Resonance
 Objective: Understand how sympathetic resonance occurs between two objects.